go-iiif/go-iiif-aws/README.md

 2019/01/30 15:30:01 arn:aws:ecs:{AWS_REGION}:{AWS_ACCOUNT_ID}:task/{ECS_TASK_ID}
 ```

-One of the known-knowns about this code base is that it's still clear how or whether its possible to capture the output of a container/task.
+One of the known-knowns about this codebase is that it's still clear how or whether its possible to capture the output of a container/task.
 It's not clear to me that it's possible without a lot of extra code to poll and parse CloudWatch logs.
 If your task completed successfully you will eventually see something like the following in CloudWatch:

 ![](docs/go-iif-aws-process.png)